Affine Lie algebra: Affine simple root

 where $\theta$ is the highest root of $\mathfrak{g}$, using the usual notion of height of a root.
 This allows definition of the extended Cartan matrix and extended Dynkin diagrams.

 Representation theory

 The representation theory for affine Lie algebras is usually developed using Verma modules.
 Just as in the case of semi-simple Lie algebras, these are highest weight modules.
-There are no finite-dimensional representations; this follows from the fact that the null vectors of a finite-dimensional Verma module are necessarily zero; whereas those for the affine Lie algebras are not.
+There are no finite-dimensional representations unless c acts by 0; this follows from the fact that the null vectors of a finite-dimensional Verma module are necessarily zero; whereas those for the affine Lie algebras are not.
 Roughly speaking, this follows because the Killing form is Lorentzian in the $c,\delta$ directions, thus $(z, \bar{z})$ are sometimes called "lightcone coordinates" on the string.
 The "radially ordered" current operator products can be understood to be time-like normal ordered by taking $z=\exp(\tau + i\sigma)$ with $\tau$ the time-like direction along the string world sheet and $\sigma$ the spatial direction.